 I don’t mean “the anti-Trump movement” in a derogatory or conspiratorial way.
 I simply mean the large group of individuals who get paid, at least in part, to fight Trump and Trumpism.
 The existence of such a group isn’t unusual; Trump happens to be the most powerful conservative politician in the United States (and probably the world1) right now, so naturally there’s a great deal of opposition to him.
 Between 2000 and 2008 there was a similar anti-Bush movement, and from 2008 to 2016 there was an anti-Obama movement.

-The anti-Trump movement is a diverse group which spans multiple fields, including media, activism, and academia.
-It also spans a sizable chunk of the political spectrum, from relatively hard-left to center-right.
+The anti-Trump movement is a diverse group that spans multiple fields, including media, activism, and academia.
+It also spans a sizable chunk of the political spectrum, from relatively hard left to center-right.
 As much as I would like to distance myself from this group, I’m at least a part-time member, because I do sometimes write about politics from an anti-Trump perspective.

 Generally speaking, it’s a bad idea to make sweeping claims about a big, diverse group — especially one beset by frequent disagreement and infighting.
 But in this case, I think there’s more than enough evidence to conclude, with all precincts reporting, that we are absolute losers.